 Words won't give Petra justice.
 It is simply magnificent and breathtaking.
 The journey starts by entering the city through the Siq, a narrow gorge, over 1km in length, which is flanked on either side by soaring, 80m high cliffs.
 Just walking through the Siq is an experience in itself.
 The colors and formations of the rocks are dazzling.
 As you reach the end of the Siq you will catch your first glimpse of Al-Khazneh (Treasury).

-The four stars, Petra Guest House is ideally located at the majestic city of Petra with only few steps away from the entrance.
-Conclude your journey of exploration and enjoy history and hospitality at the Petra Guest House.
+The four stars, Petra Guest House Hotel is ideally located at the majestic city of Petra with only few steps away from the entrance.
+Conclude your journey of exploration and enjoy history and hospitality at the Petra Guest House Hotel.